Momentum-resolved two photon interference of weak coherent states: Methods and Apparatus

 \section{Methods and Apparatus}

 The experimental apparatus consists of a free-space Mach-Zehnder interferometer (MZI) illuminated by a pulsed weak coherent source.
-A mirror mounted on a transverse translation stage ensures control over the spatial overlap between interfering beams at the beam splitter.
+A collimator mounted on a transverse translation stage ensures control over the spatial overlap between interfering beams at the beam splitter.
 Both outputs undergo free-space diffraction before being detected in far-field conditions, making the final array of detectors momentum sensitive.
-The source is optically low-pass filtered in order to wash out $G^{(1)}$ interference via phase randomization (Fig. \ref{fig:stp}).
+The source is optically low-pass filtered in order to wash out $G^{(1)}$ interference via phase randomization (figure \ref{fig:stp}).
+This is necessary since in the ordinary HOM interference one single photon (Fock state $|1\rangle$) enters each of the two BS inputs.
+For these states the uncertainty in the photon number is $\Delta n = 0$ while the phase is entirely random.
+On the other hand, classical interference (interference of the fields) occurs when relative phase between input is determined and fixed.
+So, when coherent states are used, relative phase between photons impinging on the second Mach Zehnder beam splitter (BS in figure 1 that represents the BS of HOM experiment), is determined and fixed because the path length difference between MZ arms is fixed.
+For this reason, two photon interference is masked by the fringes of classical interference.
+To smear out the classical interference fringes and make two photons interference appear, it is necessary to acquire the coincidence by averaging the relative phase between impinging photons.